looselycoupled/xbus-501-timing-demonstrations/README.md

 This example demonstrates the use of the `time` utility as found on most Unix like personal computers (may not be available on Windows).
 For more information on how to use the command, consult the man file with `man time`.

+For a quick explanation of real, user, and sys values please review [this](http://stackoverflow.com/questions/556405/what-do-real-user-and-sys-mean-in-the-output-of-time1#556411) Stack Overflow answer.

 Usage:

     $ time python 1-example.py 10000